civilKaos82/ruby-drill-exploring-scope-challenge/README.md

 ### Release 1: Constants
 Constants are variables whose values are meant to be ... constant.
 In other words, we don't reassign their values.
 Conventionally, constants are written in all caps with words separated by underscores (e.g., `MINIMUM_HEIGHT`).
 However, any variable that just begins with a capital letter is considered by Ruby to be a constant.
 For example, classes and modules are considered constants as well, though we use different conventions for their names (e.g., `Person` or `HeightValidator`).

 As with global variables, constants are always accessible in our programs.
-However, depending on the scope in which the constant has been defined, it might not be as straight forward to access as a global variable.
+However, depending on the scope in which the constant has been defined, it might not be as straightforward to access as a global variable.

-We're going to demonstrate working with global variables with the provided `RideHeightCalculator` module.
+We're going to demonstrate working with constants with the provided `RideHeightCalculator` module.
 Look at the code for the module (see `ride_height_calculator.rb`).
 In the code, we begin by defining a constant, `PARK_NAME`.
 We then define a module and within the module define a series of constants (e.g., `ROLLER_COASTER_MINIMUM_HEIGHT`).

 Open IRB and ...

 1. Check the value of `PARK_NAME`.
-Unlike constants which, when unassigned, default to `nil`, trying to access an uninitialized constant will raise an error.
+Unlike global variables, which default to `nil`, trying to access an uninitialized constant will raise an error.

 2. `load 'ride_height_checker.rb'`